Two Dead, Four Hospitalized After Carbon Monoxide Leak In Little Village

 The cause of the carbon monoxide leak was not known as of Friday afternoon, according to Garr.

-Although the home has a heater in the basement, Garr said it’s unclear if it caused the elevated carbon monoxide levels.MORE NEWS: How Security Plans Have Evolved In Chicago Since Sept.
-11
+Although the home has a heater in the basement, Garr said it’s unclear if it caused the elevated carbon monoxide levels.MORE NEWS: 12-Year-Old Boy Shot, Killed In South Chicago; Woman Taken Into Custody

 It will be up to the gas company and the Chicago Police Department to investigate the cause of the leak, Garr said.